philipesclamado/qr-code-generator/README.md

 ## Running the app

-Create a .env file in the same directory that contains the link
+Create a .env file in the same directory that contains the URL
 ```
+URL=
 ```

 _(install pipenv `pip install pipenv`, `pipenv install`)_